ZaoLahma/RpiCamServer/README.md

 The server will sometimes fail to parse the json properly.

 The json API is in need of refinement and will change in the future.

+There is no validation of the image resolution configuration.
+This might lead to the camera module returning images of a different resolution than has been configured.